StructCE/monorepo-template/README.md

      └─ typesafe db-calls using Prisma
 ```

-> In this template, we use `@shared-pkgs` as a placeholder for package names.
+> In this template, we use `@struct` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.
 You can use find-and-replace to change all the instances of `@struct/` to something like `@project-name/`.

 ## Quick Start